estech01/estech01.github.io/_pages/teaching.md

 ## Select Teaching Evaluation Feedback

+### PS50

+"Ms. Stecher was an incredible instructor.
+Instructing is clearly something she cares deeply about and that is reflected through the quality of her teaching.
+As she herself pointed out, learning online is often more challenging than learning in a classroom, however Ms. Stecher was committed to student success.
+She frequently checked in with us to see how our understanding of course materials was developing and sometimes adapted her teaching based on student feedback.
+She is deeply knowledgable about comparative politics and speaks with a passion that helped me remain engaged.
+She is a very talented young professional."

+"Stecher is one of the best instructors I've had at UCLA.
+She communicates clearly, gives engaging presentations, has a good sense of humor, and she is very kind and respectful towards her students.
+Zero complaints."

 ### GLBLST102

 "I really loved learning with Elayne.
 Her humor and down–to–earth personality really helped me feel comfortable in this class,